My first yoga mentor gave me this advice as I embarked on the path of becoming a yoga teacher, "It only takes one student to make a yoga teacher."

 Initially there was a mad dash to implement online classes to keep a revenue stream coming into the studios and to individual teachers.
 The teachers who had been doing online instruction before the pandemic restrictions were less disturbed by this format.
 They were well acquainted with how to present classes virtually, but most yoga teachers didn't know how to do it or feel comfortable shifting to online classes.

 Standing in front of a computer's camera just isn't the same as standing in a room with students.
 Zoom, Skype, Google and Facebook alternatives are facsimiles of the student - teacher relationship but can only approximate what really happens when people are engaged in interactive learning in person.
 Fortunately, yoga isn't just a movement training.
-There are components of training that can be transmitted in a webinar lecture, such as explaining the importance of ashtanga (the eight limbs of practice) or understanding how the klesha (universal human afflictions) affects our personal choices.
+There are components of training that can be transmitted in a webinar lecture, such as explaining the importance of ashtanga (the eight limbs of practice) or understanding how the klesha (universal human afflictions) affect our personal choices.

 While there have been a few awkward online experiences, there are many teachers who will thrive in the use of distance learning.
 Some teachers will definitely prefer online formats after they have adjusted to it and won't return to a studio this year.
 The same is true of yoga students.
 Some will enjoy practicing at home with the support of a guided online sequence and ask themselves, "Do I really want to buy a new set of classes at the yoga studio after it opens again?"